-You can decide between an educational or an un-educational request.
+You can decide between an educational or a noneducational request.

 Keep in mind: Don’t expect your users to understand why it’s important and valuable to accept the app permission request on the first view.

-If you want to make sure that your users know exactly why you need the permission and which value they have from giving you the app permission, you should wait for a user action.
+If you want to make sure that your users know exactly why you need the permission and what value they get from giving it to you, you should wait for a user action.

-Moreover, they’ll understand that the app can’t fulfill their request without their permission.
+Moreover, they’ll understand that the app can’t fulfill the request without their permission.

-You shouldn’t use the default request.
-This doesn’t tell the users anything about why it’s important to get his permission.
+You shouldn’t use the default request text.
+It doesn’t tell the users anything about why it’s important to get their permission.

-During the onboarding process the users get confronted with a lot of requests and fields they have to fill out.
+During the onboarding process, users get confronted with a lot of requests and fields they have to fill out.
 They can’t possibly understand why they have to give you several permissions unless you explain it to them.

 Add some informational words to the request, explain the value and build up trust.

-You have one chance to ask your users for permission.
-If you do it wrong, or at the wrong time, you lose the chance to ask them again.
+You only have one chance to ask your users for permission.
+If you do it wrong — or at the wrong time — you lose the chance to ask them again.

-Here you can use a simple trick to not lose your chance.
-Show your users a “fake request” in advance.
-If they accept it, show them the real request.
-You have two benefits of this trick:
+To avoid this, you can use a simple trick.
+Show your users a fake request in advance.
+If they accept it, show them the real one.
+There are two benefits to this trick:

-- This fake request screen can include some educational information and describe to your users why it’s important to accept the request and what benefits they get.
+- The fake request screen can include some educational information and describe to your users why it’s important to accept the request and what benefits they get.

-- If your users decide against accepting permission, you will not lose your chance to ask again.
-You can wait for a more opportune time to ask again.
+- If your users decide against accepting the permission, you will not lose your chance to ask again.
+You can wait for a more appropriate time to ask again.

 Be clear about what permissions you access and why you need them.

 Offer your users this information and let them make informed decisions.
-Make all the important information about the what and why available to them.
+Provide them all the important information about the what and why.

-Well, I told you that you’ve just one chance to ask your user for their permission.
+Well, I told you that you only have one chance to ask your user for their permission.
 The statement stands, but there’s still hope.

-If the user has denied the permission and changes his opinion afterwards, he has to go a long and complicated way through the settings to find how to fix the issue.
+If the user has denied the permission and changes their opinion afterwards, they have to go a long and complicated way through the settings to find how to fix the issue.
 This is your other one chance to get the permission.

-If they request something where they need permission they have denied before, you can ask them again.
+If they request something where the app needs permission they have denied before, you can ask the user again.

 You can’t send them the permission request again, but you can send an own request and link to the right page in the settings.
-This saves users time (and nerves) to find this page by themselves.
+This saves users time — and frustration — to find this setting on their own.

 Don’t expect your users to understand the importance and value behind every app permission request.